Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Lens model

-In addition, we provide NIRSpec spectroscopic confirmation for 26 cluster members with previously unknown $z_{\rm spec}$ (See Table \ref{tab:newnirspecclusterm} in Appendix \ref{Appendix:NIRSpec spectra}).
-We complement the catalogue of spectroscopic cluster members with photometric redshift selection using our \texttt{EAZY} $z_{\rm phot}$ catalogue.
-We select galaxies with \texttt{EAZY} $z_{\rm phot}$ consistent with cluster redshift (i.e. the interval between $0.28 <z< 0.32$ overlaps with the $68\%$ confidence interval of $z_{\rm phot}$).
+We complemented the catalogue of spectroscopic cluster members with photometric redshift selection using our \texttt{EAZY} $z_{\rm phot}$ catalogue.
+We selected galaxies with \texttt{EAZY} $z_{\rm phot}$ consistent with cluster redshift (i.e. the interval between $0.28 <z< 0.32$ overlaps with the $68\%$ confidence interval of $z_{\rm phot}$).
 We also visually inspected and refined the catalogue (for instance, by correcting incorrect centroid positions or spurious matches between our and archival $z_{\rm spec}$ catalogues).
-Finally, we apply a brightness cut using $m_{\rm F277W}<21.3$, which limits the number of all cluster members to 219.
+Finally, we applied a brightness cut using $m_{\rm F277W}<21.3$, which limits the number of all cluster members to 219.
 The brightness cut was chosen to include faint cluster members with a small influence on multiple images (for instance, \citetalias{Richard21} included only the 100 cluster members), while keeping the computational cost manageable.
-Out of 219 cluster members, 126 are selected with spectroscopic redshifts, 9 with new NIRSpec redshifts provided by our program (see Table \ref{tab:newnirspecclusterm}).
+Out of 219 cluster members, 129 were selected with spectroscopic redshifts and 16 with NIRSpec redshifts provided by our programme (see Table \ref{tab:newnirspecclusterm}).
 The catalogue is displayed in Fig. \ref{fig:model_clustermembers}.

 A few of the cluster members were modelled separately and were not included in the scaling relations.
 This includes the brightest galaxies in the main cluster (BCG1 and BCG2) and in the subcluster (BCG3), since they do not necessarily follow the scaling relations \citep[e.g.][]{2013ApJ...765...25N,2013ApJ...765...24N}, as well as three fainter cluster members close to lensed systems, with many constraints.
 These fainter cluster members include galaxy G10, located near arc K4, as well as G5 and G9, situated near K1.
-Galaxies were modelled with free \sigmalt, their positions, ellipticities, and orientations were fixed based on photometry, and the cut radii $r_{\rm cut}$ were fixed using scaling relations, upon verifying that they remained uncostrained when left as free parameters in the lens model.
+Galaxies were modelled with free \sigmalt, their positions, ellipticities, and orientations were fixed based on photometry.
+The cut radii, $r_{\rm cut}$, were fixed using scaling relations, after verifying that they remained uncostrained when left as free parameters in the lens model.

-\subsection{Group-scale Substructures}
+\subsection{Group-scale substructures}